johanaarstein/dotlottie-player/README.md

 ### React.js / Next.js

-Easy peasy lemon squeezy!
 If you've already imported the library in a parent component, you don't need to import it again in children of that component.
 If you want to assign the element a class note that you need to use the `class` namespace, and not `className`.

 ```jsx
 import '@johanaarstein/dotlottie-player'